Got Rats?

 Rat Poisons

-A Great Horned Owl with fledglings can predate up to seven rodents daily.
-And who doesn’t love to hear an owl’s soft ‘coo’ at night?
+A Great Horned Owl with fledglings can predate up to seven rodents per day — and who doesn’t enjoy hearing an owl’s soft “coo” at night?

 Listen to a Great Horned Owl coo